cedricbonhomme/IP-Link/documentation/tutorial.rst

 Generate a pcap file
 ====================

-The first thing to do before starting this turorial is to genenrate a pcap file:
+The first thing to do before starting this turorial is to generate a pcap file:

 .. code-block:: bash